-Height: Usually 75 feet or so; rarely towering to 200 feet
+Height: The white pine tree usually reaches about 75 feet or so; rarely towering to 200 feet

 Lifespan: Long-lived; occasionally to 400 years or more

 Range: The northeastern U.S. and southern Canada, west to the Great Lakes and south along the Appalachian Mountains